wayism/org/content/core-texts/_index.md

 ---
-title: "Coming Soon"
-description: "This section is under construction"
+title: "Core Wayist Texts"
+description: "Wayism does not have "holy books", we have revered teaching passed down for millennia.
+This section presents the core teaching."
 draft: false
-placeholder: true

 ---

-# Coming Soon
+# Core vs Holy

 This section is currently being developed.
 Please check back soon for updates on Wayist teachings and practices.